-South Staffordshire Water's dWRMP24s will be subject to SEA.
+South Staffordshire Water's WRMP24s is subject to SEA.
 SEA is required based on the scope of the potential effects that could arise, particularly given the number and area covered by European designated conservation sites in the operational area covered by the WRMP.
-In this context, the purpose of the SEA of the rdWRMP24 will be to:
+In this context, the purpose of the SEA of the WRMP24 is to: